DamirUtje/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

-This repository contains an implementation of the Rock-Paper-Scissors game.
-Its backend provides a RESTful API service which is based on Spring Boot 2.4.2.
-The programming language is Java 11 and the build tool is Maven.
+This repository represents a web-based rock-paper-scissors game.
+The goal was to contrast Java and .NET technologies as well as backend architecture best practices.
+The Java backend provides a RESTful API service which is based on Spring Boot 2.4.2.
+Framework version is 11 and the build tool is Maven.
+C# backend is implemented in .NET Core5.
 The associated frontend is implemented with Angular Matrial 11.1.

 ## Rules and settings